facebookresearch/hydra/website/docs/examples/config_file.md

 This is useful for catching mistakes in the code or in the command line earlier.

-You can learn more about this OmegaConf functionality here [here](https://omegaconf.readthedocs.io/en/latest/usage.html#configuration-flags)
+You can learn more about this OmegaConf functionality [here](https://omegaconf.readthedocs.io/en/latest/usage.html#configuration-flags)

 This can be turned on via a `strict=True` in your hydra.main decorator: